LaborCoinCreator/LaborCoin/docs/whitepaper.md

 # LaborCoin Whitepaper

 ## Abstract

 LaborCoin is a decentralized governance system designed to enable collective decision-making and resource allocation for the working class.
 It combines a non-transferable voting token, DAO-based governance, and controlled execution through dedicated smart contracts to create a transparent, accountable, and scalable coordination mechanism.

 The system enforces a one-person, one-vote model and restricts execution to predefined actions, minimizing attack surface while preserving flexibility through governance.

+In addition, LaborCoin integrates a bonding curve exchange mechanism that enables continuous liquidity, deterministic pricing, and treasury accumulation to support striking workers and collective action.

 ---

 ## 1. Introduction

 Modern economic systems concentrate decision-making power in centralized institutions, limiting the ability of workers to coordinate and act collectively.
 While blockchain technology enables decentralized coordination, many implementations prioritize speculation over governance.

 LaborCoin addresses this gap by providing: